Democratic watchman. (Bellefonte, Pa.) 1855-1940, April 22, 1932, Image 7

 Many people, including certain

-10; have long be-
+eminent psychologists, have long be-

-(and that the great majority of left-
+and that the great majority of left-

-| handed people become so the
+handed people become so through the

-ignorance and carelessness of par- | hand
+| ignorance and carelessness of par-

-“You do miss your family and |
+“You do miss your family and— |

-the old home?" he asked when, in
+she old home?’ he asked when, in

-his heart, he knew very well what It
+his heart, he knew very well what it

 was that they were both missing.